F9

 • Manual door release: On many Whirlpool ranges, you can access the latch from the top by removing the cooktop or from the front by removing the control panel trim.
 Manually move the latch to unlock the door.

-• Check harness and connectors: Ensure all connectors between the lock assembly and control board are tight and wires are not pinched or burned.
+• Check harness and connectors: Ensure all connectors between the lock assembly and the control board are tight and wires are not pinched or burned.

 • Control board: If the lock assembly and wiring are good but F9 persists, replace the electronic oven control.